jamiltron/blueAndRed/README.md

 INSTRUCTIONS
 ------------
 This requires an install of [Love2d](https://love2d.org/) and should be able to be ran by calling the love command on the checked-out directory.
-This also includes [Enrique García](https://github.com/kikito)'s excellent [middleclass](https://github.com/kikito/middleclass) library, the license of which is included as a header in the lib/middleclass.lua file.

 TODO